top of page

 “By controlling the pitch deck flow like a good movie script.”

-As a presentation design agency, we work on dozens of pitch decks throughout the year, and in the process, we’ve observed one common challenge: founders often focus too much on information, and too little on story structure.
+We work on dozens of pitch decks throughout the year, and in the process, we’ve observed one common challenge: founders often focus too much on information, and too little on story structure.

 They pack every insight they’ve ever had into their slides, hoping something will land.
 But the problem isn’t the data.
 It’s how the data is presented.
 It’s how one slide sets up the next.
 It’s the rhythm, the pauses, the tension and release.